-Thetab provides access to all of the active management interfaces for Storage Manager for eDirectory.
-You use the tab to create, edit, deploy, and analyze Storage Manager for eDirectory policies.
+Thetab provides access to all of the active management interfaces for Novell Storage Manager.
+You use the tab to create, edit, deploy, and analyze Novell Storage Manager policies.

 The left panes of the Start Page tool display an at-a-glance view of the management status of user storage, collaborative storage, and users and groups that have managed storage.
 The right pane displays links to resources and product news.